-Submitter Submission point Submitter's requests Officers' recommendation and response Further submissions - Port Taranaki Ltd (32) Oppose in part Further submissions - Petroleum Exploration and Production Association of New Zealand (37) Neutral Rules 26, 27 and 28 - Exploration or appraisal of well drilling in the Open Coast or Port 21 - Climate Justice Taranaki 879 Amend Decline Submitter seeks that drilling of any petroleum exploration or appraisal well and associated activities in the coastal marine area be a Prohibited Activity OR If this is not acceptable to Council, seek that the drilling of any petroleum exploration or appraisal well and associated activities in the Open Coast and Port be a Discretionary Activity (rather than Controlled Activity) and that consent applications be Publicly Notified (whether the activity is deemed Discretionary or Controlled) OR If Rule 26 retains its Controlled Activity status, seek that the setback distance of 1,000m from sensitive marine benthic habitat (Schedule 4B), reef system or boundary of Outstanding Value coastal management areas be increased to at least 6,000 m.
-Officers recommend declining the relief sought by the submitter.
+Submitter Submission point Submitter's requests Officers' recommendation and response Further submissions - Ltd (32) Port Taranaki Oppose in part Further submissions - Petroleum Exploration and Production Association of New Zealand (37) Neutral

+Rules 26, 27 and 28 - Exploration or appraisal of well drilling in the Open Coast or Port

+21 - Climate Justice 879 Amend Decline Taranaki associated activities in the coastal marine area be a Prohibited Activity OR If this is not acceptable to Council, seek that the drilling of any petroleum exploration or appraisal well and associated activities in the Open Coast and Port be a Discretionary Activity (rather than Controlled Activity) and that consent applications be Publicly Notified (whether the activity is deemed Discretionary or Controlled) OR If Rule 26 retains its Controlled Activity status, seek that the setback distance of 1,000m from sensitive marine benthic habitat (Schedule 4B), reef system or boundary of Outstanding Value coastal management areas be increased to at least 6,000 m. associated activities in the coastal marine area be a Prohibited Activity OR If this is not acceptable to Council, seek that the drilling of any petroleum exploration or appraisal well and associated activities in the Open Coast and Port be a Discretionary Activity (rather than Controlled Activity) and that consent applications be Publicly Notified (whether the activity is deemed Discretionary or Controlled) OR If Rule 26 retains its Controlled Activity status, seek that the setback distance of 1,000m from sensitive marine benthic habitat (Schedule 4B), reef system or boundary of Outstanding Value coastal management areas be increased to at least Officers recommend declining the relief sought by the submitter.
 Officers note that the seabed drilling in the Open Coast and Port is a Permitted Activity under the current Plan but is proposed to be a Controlled Activity for which a resource consent is required.
 It is important to differentiate between hydrocarbon exploration activities and later production activities as they are totally different activities with totally different associated environmental effects, i.e. due to the increased scale of activities and therefore effects associated with the construction and operation of an offshore petroleum production installation.
 The drilling associated with seabed exploration should not result in more than minor adverse effects, subject to compliance with standards, terms and conditions set out in Rule 26.
 It is therefore considered inappropriate to make this activity a Discretionary Activity yet alone a Prohibited Activity.
-The submitter states that if the Controlled Activity status is retained, then they Further submissions - Port Taranaki Ltd (32), Petroleum Exploration and Production Association of New Zealand (37) Oppose seek extended set back distances (from 1,000 m to 6,000 m) to be made from sensitive marine benthic habitat, reef systems or the boundary of Outstanding Value coastal management areas.
+Further submissions - Ltd (32), Petroleum Ex Production Association Zealand (37) The submitter states that if the Controlled Activity status is retained, then they seek extended set back distances (from 1,000 m to 6,000 m) to be made from sensitive marine benthic habitat, reef systems or the boundary of Outstanding Value coastal management areas.
 No information has been provided to demonstrate why the proposed buffer distances are more appropriate compared to those adopted in the Rule and which were based on Cawthron recommendations set out in their advice entitled Petroleum Drilling Activities: Buffer Distances From Outstanding Areas and Substrate Types Requiring Protection.